xtuml/bridgepoint/doc-bridgepoint/notes/10202_update_gps_welcome/10202_update_gps_welcome_int.md

 7.1 Existing unit tests shall pass.

+7.1.1 GPS Watch welcome plugin tests

 Some work had to be done to fix the existing GPS Watch unit tests.
 For the most part, things were only changed to account for the new model being split into multiple projects.

+7.1.2 `testProjectCreationNoImportIntoworkspace`

-One test was removed.
-This test had to do with importing an existing project in place without importing into the workspace.
+One test was removed from the welcome plugin.
+This test had to do with importing an existing project in place without importing into the workspace and was a regression test for issue #9556 ([[2.3]](#2.3)).
 This use case is actually not accessible from the welcome plugin, so it was removed (it probably did not belong in the welcome plugin tests to begin with).
+The test has been moved to the io.mdl.test plugin in a test class called `ImportExistingTests`.

+As part of the #9556 pull request where this test was introduced, extra instrumentation was added to the welcome pluign which facilitated the test.
+This has been removed since it is now dead code without the test.
+It is also generally considered bad practice to add features to the application plugins for the sole purpose of test.

+7.1.3 Other test updates

+There were four OAL parse tests which used the GPS Watch model as a test model.
+These had to be updated to refer to the new model.
+They were also cleaned up and formatted (removed tabs, Windows styled EOLs, etc).

 No additional unit tests were added for the MASL model.